PURITYKINOTI/alx-low_level_programming/0x0E-function_pointers/README.md

 # C - Function pointers

-In this project, I learned about function pointers in C - what they hold, where they point in virtual memory, and how to use them.
+In this project, I have learnt about function pointers in C - what they hold, where they point in virtual memory, and how to use them.

 ## Tests :heavy_check_mark:

 * [tests](./tests): Folder of test files.
-Provided by ALX School.
+Provided by Holberton School.

 ## Header Files :file_folder: